patrickc01/CRIS.py/Readme.md

 2. When analyzing data from the CSV file, first look at the SNP check and raw_wt_counter to verify you are getting all reads.
 3. You must close the .CSV file before running the script again.
 CRIS.py can not edit a file that is already open in excel.
 4. To reduce sequencing error and background indels, you may move the seq_start and seq_end closer to the test_sequences.
 Of note, reducing the size of the region can result in the mssing large deletions (be sure to look at SNP_check and raw_wt_counter, values should be ~1).
+5. If you are not getting any reads, double check CRIS.py is running in the correct directory.
+Look at the "working directory" line and verify it is where your files are located.
+If CRIS.py appears to be running in a different directory, right click the bottom window (where results show) and click "Change working directory", select the directory where your NGS reads are located.
+(Canopy editor was most likely running in the folder where you originally saved CRIS.py script).

 ## Citing